sylvanc/pony-lecture/slides.md

 Actors as functions: Erlang, Elixir

-* Messages are guaranteed to be delivered, but in no particular order.
+* Messages are guaranteed to be delivered.
+* Messages will be _enqueued_ in order when sending to a single actor on the same node.
 * The actor is a single function that must choose when to wait for a message.
-* When waiting on a message, the actor can wait for a particular kind of message (that is, the actor can _pattern match on its message queue_).
+* Messages might be _handled_ in any order: the actor can wait for a particular kind of message (that is, the actor can _pattern match on its message queue_).
 * All data is immutable, so no race conditions.
 * Actors are not garbage collected, and can crash, so actor references can be invalid.